Words by Graham Pointer and Shifani Sood

 Graham Pointer & Shifani Sood

 Micromobility offers city leaders a golden opportunity to make progress towards many of their goals, from carbon emissions to liveability and health outcomes.
-So what can they do to accelerate the transition for logistics?
+So how can they support a logistics transformation?
 We’ve identified three “big moves” that will be fundamental to creating the right operating environment, as well as two more that will accelerate the transition.

 The second big move is to reshape the built environment so that pick-ups and drop-offs are convenient and easy.
 This might involve reallocating kerbside space from car, van and truck parking to micromobility, and providing charging stations and lockable parking.
 Facilities for loading and unloading also need to be available within office and residential buildings, shops and restaurants.
 Building codes may need to be updated to ensure this is provided in new developments, and building owners encouraged to retrofit existing buildings to meet emerging demand.